Work Locations: Thomas J Rusk Building, 200 East 10th Street, Austin 78701

 - Drafts and updates Audit Charter.

-- Performs risk assessment, covering operational, financial and compliance risks as a basis for developing an annual audit plan; identifies new audits as necessary.
+- Performs risk assessment (including identification and assessment of key risks and controls), covering operational, financial and compliance risks as a basis for developing an annual audit plan; identifies new audits as necessary.

 - Develops audit objectives and project procedures and deliverables; reviews audits for completeness, accuracy and compliance with standards; determines the audit scope using appropriate procedures, including risk assessment and available resources.